This is a re-print of the JUNIOR OFFICER'S GUIDE put out in

 Armed Forces in the street to bid him "Good Morning" whether you

 know him or not.
 It is for the junior to speak first.
-If he is of field
+If they is of field

 (g) Warrant Officers Class I are addressed on parade